modye/code-me-a-sheep/README.md

 Those lines are performing the **magic** !

-If a field has the property *withRawField* set to true, it has another field indexed in a structured named **DocV
+If a field has the property *withRawField* set to true, it has another field indexed in a structured named **DocValues**.

 ###### TODO-09-e Execute this test, it should pass